Greenere/Greenere.github.io/blogs.md

 - <a href="blogs/pages/Note-AdversarialDefense.html" target="_blank">Defenses against Adversarial Attacks</a>
   - <a href="blogs/pages/Note-AdversarialDefenseEnsemble.html" target="_blank">Adversarial Defense with Ensemble</a>
   - <a href="blogs/pages/Note-AdversarialDefenseInference.html" target="_blank">Adversarial Defense at Inference</a>
+  - <a href="blogs/pages/Note-AdversarialTraining1.html" target="_blank">Adversarial Defense by Adversarial Training - 1</a>
-  - <a href="blogs/pages/Note-AdversarialTraining.html" target="_blank">Adversarial Defense by Adversarial Training</a>
+  - <a href="blogs/pages/Note-AdversarialTraining2.html" target="_blank">Adversarial Defense by Adversarial Training - 2</a>
   - <a href="blogs/pages/Note-AdversarialRegularization.html" target="_blank">Adversarial Defense by Regularization</a>
   - <a href="blogs/pages/Note-AdversarialVerification.html" target="_blank">Provable Defense</a>
   - <a href="blogs/pages/Note-AdversarialDefenseStructure.html" target="_blank">Robust Structure</a>